 Forged wheels offer numerous advantages over cast wheels, since they are created using solid rather than liquid aluminum, which is power-hammered into place between metal dies (flat surfaces that shape the rim).
 This makes them both substantially lighter and stronger than cast wheels.
 Having less “unsprung weight” on your car is always desirable, because it means it will be less affected by road conditions and other external forces.
 This leads to improved vehicle performance.

-Here are some advantages of forged wheels over cast wheels:
+Here are some advantages of custom forged wheels over cast wheels:

 - Cast wheels (most of which are built from A-356 aluminium) are generally only about 60% as strong as the premium alloys used in forged wheels.